-If a member of the Institute considers that a data security breach has occurred, this must be reported immediately to the member's line manager/head of department who will in turn notify the FOI Officer FOI@dkit.ie.
-The line manager/head of department should complete part 1 of the Data Security Breach Report Form (Appendix 1) and return it to the FOI Officer without delay.
-Part 1 of the Report Form will assist the DP Officer/FOI Officer in conducting an initial assessment of the incident by establishing:
+If a member of the Institute considers that a data security breach has occurred, this must be reported immediately to the member's line manager/head of department who will in turn notify the Data Protection Officer dataprotection@dkit.ie.
+The line manager/head of department should complete part 1 of the Data Security Breach Report Form (Appendix 1) and return it to the DP Officer without delay.
+Part 1 of the Report Form will assist the DP Officer in conducting an initial assessment of the incident by establishing: